-History Lubbers Transport Group
+History Lubbers Logistics Group

 The first registration of Lubbers at the Chamber of Commerce dates back to 1929.
 Geert Lubbers, Ronald Lubbers’ grandfather, started up a regional road transport business in that year.
 Following the death of Geert Lubbers, Rudy Lubbers, Ronald Lubbers’ father, took over the company at the end of the 1960s and continued to operate the existing two trucks.
 In mid-1992, Rudy Lubbers suffered a stroke and Ronald bought the company along with its fleet of 12 trucks from his father.
 Since then, the company has specialised increasingly in satisfying the transportation needs of the oil and gas drilling industry, both nationally and internationally.